Are breast implants or breast augmentation surgery right for you?

 - Change surgical gloves prior to handling the implant.
 Use clean or new instruments that were not used in the pocket dissection

-- Avoid using a drainage tune, where possible
+- Avoid using a drainage tube, where possible

 - Use a layered closure

-- Use antibiotic prophylaxis to cover subsequent dental or surgical procedures that produce bacteremia, and have lifelong follow-up
+- Use antibiotic prophylaxis to cover subsequent dental or surgical procedures that produce bacteraemia, and have lifelong follow-up

-State-of-the-art aftercare: for confidence and peace of mind
+What to Expect?
+State-of-the-art aftercare: for confidence and peace of mind.

-A consultation (approximately one hour long) with Dr Georgina Konrat will include a comprehensive presentation of information about breast augmentation / breast enlargement surgery.
+A consultation (approximately one hour long) with Dr Georgina Konrat will include a comprehensive presentation of information about our breast enlargement / breast augmentation Brisbane based surgery.
 She will listen carefully to your description of your reasons for wanting breast implants, and the results you want to achieve.

 - Dr Konrat will ask important questions about you and your health (your medical history).